n42r/n42r.github.io/_posts/2026-09-23-the-toolbox-reflex.md

 I've done this myself.

 My agent kept falling into infinite loops, so I built a guardrail extension to stop it.
 It worked.
-Then I discovered I was spending more time managing the guardrail's false positives — the agent pausing when it wasn't actually stuck — than the original problem had cost me.
+Then I discovered I was spending more time managing the guardrail's false positives — legitimately reusing a tool rather than repeating an operation — than the original problem had cost me.

 I removed it.